ajvincent/ts-morph-structures/docs/guides/TypeStructures.md

 Type structures are instances of classes, representing type nodes in the TypeScript AST.
 There are a few fundamental type structures (meaning they can't get any simpler, and thus they have no children):

 - `LiteralTypeStructureImpl`, representing literal values (boolean, string, null, object, this, void, etc.) and identifiers (Foo, NumberStringType, etc.), which I print as-is.
+- `NumberTypeStructureImpl`, representing numbers, which I print as-is.
 - `StringTypeStructureImpl`, which represents strings in double quotes.

 `LiteralTypeStructureImpl` and `StringTypeStructureImpl` have a read-only `stringValue` property.
 Their constructors take a single string as the string value.

+Similarly, `NumberTypeStructureImpl` has a readonly `numberValue` property, and a constructor taking a numeric value.

 Also, each of these has a static `.get()` method, which returns a singleton structure for the value you pass in.
 These structures are not cloneable because of their constant values, but I don't see this being a big problem.